ankane/delete_in_batches/README.md

 # delete_in_batches

-:fire: The fastest way to delete 100k+ of rows with ActiveRecord
+:fire: The fastest way to delete 100k+ rows with ActiveRecord

 ## Slow